 Follow the data.

-Make sure you’re not getting ahead of yourself, scheduling a few months worth of content without knowing what’s working.
+Make sure you’re not getting ahead of yourself by scheduling months worth of content without knowing what’s really working.
 Keep a close eye on what your audience is engaging with.
 Look at the insights available on each social platform and see what content drives the results you’re looking for and adjust course accordingly.
 Scale up what’s working and cut what’s not.
 Always follow the data.

 Hopefully this post is of some value to you on your journey of small business growth.
 As always, we’re here to help.
 We truly desire to help businesses succeed in a digitally-driven world and that means we’re committed to answering your questions and guiding you through the process.
 If something we said above resonated with you, drop a comment below or share it with a friend.